What Happens In Your Body and Brain While You Sleep

 Sleep also plays an integral role in regulating the body’s immune system, which is responsible for fighting off all sorts of problems from the common cold to more serious chronic problems like cancer.
 (Research suggests that the body produces fewer infection-fighting antibodies when sleep deprived.)
 Studies have shown that individuals are more likely to catch a cold virus when you’re sleep deprived and that vaccines can be less effective after a poor night of sleep.

 And thanks to all these important roles that sleep plays in the body, chronically getting poor sleep can have some pretty serious consequences.
-Cutting sleep short by even just two to three hours a night over time has been linked to an increased risk of obesity, diabetes, cardiovascular disease and hypertension, and premature death.
+Cutting sleep short by even just two to three hours a night over time has been linked to an increased risk of obesity, diabetes, cardiovascular disease, hypertension and premature death.

 Part of this has to do with the fact that insulin sensitivity fluctuates during the day — meaning our bodies actually metabolize food differently at different times of the day, she says.
 And though there’s a lot more research that’s needed to fully understand the connection between sleep and metabolism, it’s clear that they’re connected, she says — and likely has a lot to do with why people who report getting worse sleep are more likely to be overweight.